 Stay Disciplined and Enjoy the Process Motivation comes and goes, but discipline keeps you going.
 Make training a habit and enjoy the journey.
 Progress comes with patience and consistency.

-Conclusion: Do you want to become constantly stronger and more muscular?
+Conclusion: Do you want to get constantly stronger and more muscular?
 Then ensure progressive overload, a well-thought-out training plan, sufficient recovery, and the right nutrition.
-By training smart and disciplined, you will notice that your progress does not stagnate!
+By training smart and disciplined, you'll notice that your progress doesn't stall!